google-ai-edge/ai-edge-torch/ai_edge_torch/generative/README.md

 # AI Edge Torch Generative API

-Our Generative API library provides PyTorch native building blocks for composing Transformer models such as [Gemma](examples/gemma), [TinyLlama](examples/tiny_llama) and [others](examples/) using mobile-friendly abstractions, through which we can guarantee conversion, and performant execution on our mobile runtime, [TensorFlow Lite](https://ai.google.dev/edge/lite).
+Our Generative API library provides PyTorch native building blocks for composing Transformer models such as [Gemma](examples/gemma), [TinyLlama](examples/tiny_llama) and [others](examples/) using mobile-friendly abstractions, through which we can guarantee conversion, and performant execution on our mobile runtime, [LiteRT](https://ai.google.dev/edge/litert).

 Before proceeding, please note:
 * This is only v0.1 of the API, an early developer preview in the interest of developing openly in the community.